paulmandal/atak-forwarder/README.md

 # To Do

+* Use `ChatManagerMapComponent` for incoming chats instead of turning them into CoTs
+* Remote channel management
 * Automatically adjust link speed / range based on # of lost messages
 * Use T-Beam as a GPS source (if it proves to be more accurate than the phone's)
 * Message IDs and receipt confirmation